airshipit/docs/doc/source/airship2/layering.rst

-Airshipctl incorporates Kustomize into its higher-order functionality, so that it's invoked as part of ``airshipctl phase run``, rendering manifests into a deployable form before deploying them directly to a Kubernetes apiserver.
+Airshipctl incorporates Kustomize into its higher-order functionality, so that it's invoked as part of ``airshipctl phase run``, rendering manifests into a deployable form before deploying them directly to a Kubernetes api server.
 However, Airship follows the design decision for its YAMLs to be fully renderable using the stock ``kustomize`` command.

 The basic building block for Kustomize manifests is called a "kustomization",